How You Can Qualify As a Good Candidate For Lasik Eye Surgery

 • Corneal Examination

-• A corneal examination is done to determine the thickness of the corneal walls, corneal strength, and also look for corneal diseases or abnormalities before LASIK.
-A thin cornea can cause problems and thus make you non-eligible for LASIK.
+A corneal examination is done to determine the thickness of the corneal walls, corneal strength, and also to look for corneal diseases or abnormalities before LASIK.
+A thin cornea can cause problems and thus make you ineligible for LASIK.

 • Check the Intraocular Pressure

-• This is done to rule out the chances of glaucoma, an eye condition caused by an increase of pressure in the eyes that could possibly damage your vision and optic nerve.
+This is done to rule out the chances of glaucoma, an eye condition caused by an increase in pressure in the eyes that could possibly damage your vision and optic nerve.

 • Check Eye Lubrication